Note: This review is by my husband Jim.

 Published by HarperCollins, 2005

-Note from Jill: One of my many chores is to blast the $%&# cochineal off of our prickly pear pads with the jet spray setting of the hose.
+Note from Jill: One of my many chores when we lived in Tucson used to be to blast the $%&# cochineal off of our prickly pear pads with the jet spray setting of the hose.
 If you just leave it, it will eventually kill the host cactus.
 When you spray it, squishing the cochineal, you can see the dark red used for dye.
-Just this April, Starbucks announced it will stop using cochineal extract in four food and two beverage products, and will switch to lycopene – a tomato-based extract, for coloring.
+Just in April, 2012, Starbucks announced it will stop using cochineal extract in four food and two beverage products, and will switch to lycopene – a tomato-based extract, for coloring.
 Obviously a lot of customers were bugged by the cochineal, so to speak….